bjornwallner/DockQ/README.md

   --small_molecule      If the docking pose of a small molecule should be evaluated --short               Short output
   --verbose, -v         Verbose output
-  --no_align            Do not align native and model using sequence alignments, but use the numbering of residues
-                        instead
-  --n_cpu CPU           Number of cores to use --max_chunk CHUNK     Maximum size of chunks given to the cores, actual chunksize is min(max_chunk,combos/cpus) --optDockQF1          Optimize on DockQ_F1 instead of DockQ --allowed_mismatches ALLOWED_MISMATCHES
+  --no_align            Do not align native and model using sequence alignments, but use the numbering of residues instead --n_cpu CPU           Number of cores to use --max_chunk CHUNK     Maximum size of chunks given to the cores, actual chunksize is min(max_chunk,combos/cpus) --optDockQF1          Optimize on DockQ_F1 instead of DockQ --allowed_mismatches ALLOWED_MISMATCHES
                         Number of allowed mismatches when mapping model sequence to native sequence.
   --mapping MODELCHAINS:NATIVECHAINS
                         Specify a chain mapping between model and native structure.
 If the native contains two chains "H" and "L" while the model contains two chains "A" and "B", and chain A is a model of native chain H and chain B is a model of native chain L, the flag can be set as: '--mapping AB:HL'.
 This can also help limit the search to specific native interfaces.
 For example, if the native is a tetramer (ABCD) but the user is only interested in the interface between chains B and C, the flag can be set as: '--mapping :BC' or the equivalent '--mapping *:BC'.
-                        C, the flag can be set as: '--mapping :BC' or the equivalent '--mapping *:BC'.
 ```

-**Import as a python module**
+**Importing DockQ as python module**

 Once DockQ is installed with pip, it can also be used as a module in your python code: